 Make Your Own Fried Breaded Okra

-- Add in a single layer in air fryer
+- Add in a single layer in air fryer tray

 Air Fried Frozen Okra